7 Best Part-Time Coding Job Sites That Put Your Expertise to Use

 1. DataAnnotation

-You sign up, choose the Coding Starter Assessment, and unlock access to $40+ per hour projects once you pass.
+You sign up, complete the free Coding Starter Assessment, and unlock access to projects once you pass.
 Work availability runs 24/7 with no minimum hour requirements.
+Coding projects start at $40 per hour.

 DataAnnotation pros:

-- Premium rate: Starts at $40 per hour with no bidding against cheaper competitors, compared to platforms where rates are cheaper for similar technical work.
+• Premium rate: Starts at $40 per hour with no bidding against cheaper competitors, compared to platforms where rates are more affordable for similar technical work.

 DataAnnotation cons:

-- Assessment requirement: You must pass a coding evaluation before accessing projects, which filters for code quality, critical thinking and attention to detail.
+• Assessment requirement: You must pass a coding evaluation before accessing projects, which assesses code quality, critical thinking, and attention to detail.

 Best for: Coders who value consistent hourly rates and flexible scheduling over traditional freelance client relationships.
 The platform earned a 3.7/5 rating on Indeed with 700+ reviews and a 3.9/5 rating on Glassdoor with 300+ reviews, with workers consistently noting reliable payments.